w3c/wai-mission/content/index.md

 ## Mission, Vision, Objectives

-Mission, vision, and high-level objectives moved to [About W3C WAI](/about/)
+Mission, vision, and high-level objectives moved to [About W3C WAI](https://www.w3.org/WAI/about/).

 ## 2024 Priorities and Specific Objectives

-2024 Priorities and Specific Objectives move to [W3C WAI Objectives 2024](https://wai-mission.netlify.app/2024/)
+2024 Priorities and Specific Objectives moved to [W3C WAI Objectives 2024](https://wai-mission.netlify.app/2024/).

 ## Your Input